UlrikeScherer/Fish-Tracking-Visualization/README.md

 1. create tSNE space w | clustered PC scores on all individuals/days.
 2. PC loadings of metrics.
 PC loads
 3. Clusters, how many, on PCA, carecterize/description of the clusters in terms of variation.
 4. k clusters, sequence length parameters.
+5. Repeat 1-3 but with different timesscale. ()

 #### Open TODOs
 + pdfs for windows -- adapted the root to `C:\data\...`.
 (Not needed for now)